sudhasharma529/sudhasharma529.github.io/README.md

 **Twitter Sentiment Analysis for Airline Services** **Course: Introduction to Natural Language Processing**
-- To identify the sentiment from a tweet to understand an airlines' customer satisfaction.
+- To identify the sentiment from a tweet to understand an airline's customer satisfaction.
-- **Skills & Tools Covered**: Working with text, Vectorization(Count vectorizer & tf-idf vectorizer), Sentiment analysis, Parameter tuning, Confusion matrix based model evaluation
+- **Skills & Tools Covered**: Working with text, Vectorization(Count vectorizer & tf-idf vectorizer), Sentiment analysis, Parameter tuning, Confusion matrix-based model evaluation

 **Plant Seedlings Image classification using CNNs** **Course: Introduction to Computer Vision**